tonysebion/medallion-foundry/DOCUMENTATION.md

 ## Future Platform Integration

-> **Note**: Bronze-foundry creates standard Parquet files with Hive-style partitioning that can be consumed by various analytics platforms when available.
+> **Note**: medallion-foundry creates standard Parquet files with Hive-style partitioning that can be consumed by various analytics platforms when available.

 ### Example Table Creation